 Prior to joining the firm, Mr. Roessler worked as a geologist at an environmental consulting firm focusing on groundwater investigation and remediation and resource development and management issues.

-Mr. Roessler is listed in the 2014, 2015, 2016, 2017 and 2018 editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
+Mr. Roessler is listed in the 2019 and the five immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
 He was named a North Carolina "Super Lawyer" for Environmental Law in 2021 by Super Lawyers magazine.
 Mr. Roessler has been recognized as a 2016 "Legal Elite" by Business North Carolina magazine in the area of Environmental Law.